BrianJayD/CarSpot/README.md

 **Features include:**
 - Built in UIKit
+- Uses CoreData to check user credentials
 ___
 ### Profile Page
 ##### By Brian Domingo

 **Features include:**
 - Built in SwiftUI
+- SwiftUI changes appearance depending if user is creating a new profile or updating an existing profile.
+- Uses CoreDara for CRUD operations.
 ___
 ### Purchase Ticket Page
 **_By Daryl Dyck_**